A unified energy optimality criterion predicts human navigation paths and speeds

-Most real-world walking tasks require direction changes.
-In one previous study that tracked walking behavior over many days, 35-45\% of steps within a home or office environment required turns \cite{glaister2007video}.
-Here, we seek better understanding of walking with turning, specifically focusing on the energetic demands of turning and their implications to behavior.
-Human subject experiments \cite{Rals58,Don01,LongSrinivasan2013,seethapathi2015metabolic,handford2014sideways} and mathematical models \cite{Min97,Kuo01,Sri06,Bog10,Sri11,Miller12,JoshiSrinivasan2015BridgeProcA} have suggested that energy optimality explains many aspects of straight line locomotion, at least approximately.
-But we do not know if such approximate energy optimality generalizes to walking with turning.
+\dropcap{R}eal-world human navigation through our physical environment requires changing direction and turning, maneuvering around obstacles, and moving along complex paths.
+In one previous study that tracked indoor locomotion over many days, 35-45\% of steps required turns \cite{glaister2007video}.
+Despite the importance of turning in ecological settings, we do not have a coherent theoretical account of the paths and speeds observed in such locomotion.
+Human subject experiments \cite{Rals58,Don01,LongSrinivasan2013,seethapathi2015metabolic,handford2014sideways,selinger2019humans} and mathematical models \cite{Min97,Kuo01,Sri06,Bog10,Sri11,Miller12,seethapathi2015metabolic,JoshiSrinivasan2015BridgeProcA,falisse2019rapid} have suggested that energy optimality explains many aspects of straight line locomotion, at least approximately.
+However, we do not know if such energy optimality generalizes to walking while navigating a more complex environment.
+Here, we obtain a better understanding of locomotion with turning, first quantifying its increased energetic demands and then showing that accounting for these increased energetic demands correctly predicts human navigation paths and speeds in a variety of naturalistic locomotor contexts.

+Over the years, researchers have measured human locomotion in a few contexts requiring changing direction, for instance, navigating through angled corridors \cite{dias2014pedestrian}, moving from point-to-point while having to turn \cite{mombaur2010human}, walking through doors, and avoiding obstacles \cite{Pham07,Are08}.
+However, previous models aimed at explaining such data used minimization principles that were not physiologically-based, required fitting model parameters to behavioral data, were generally fit to only one experiment, and did not generalize to multiple experiments \cite{Pham07,Are08,mombaur2010human}.
+As we argue later on, these models could not simultaneously explain the paths and speeds observed in curvilinear walking, often predicting zero speeds for simple tasks.
+Here, we provide a theoretical account that does not have these limitations and is broadly predictive.